MihirMore/100daysofcode-Python/README.md

 ### Day - 26

 - Project Name: **NATO Phonetic**
 - Description: This is a NATO Phonetic CLI which helps you to give out a phonetic for a word to spell out.
-It is based on list and dictionary comprehension concept in Python.
+It is based on list and dictionary comprehension concept in Python :v:
 - [Source-Code](https://github.com/MihirMore/100daysofcode-Python/tree/main/Day-25/Final_Project)
 - [Live-Version](https://github.com/MihirMore/100daysofcode-Python/tree/main/Day-26/Final_Project)